kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 #### Time: O(n/4)
 #### Space:O(1)
 ### [158.
 Read-n-characters-given-read4-stream-II]()
+- declare an boolean `eof` to indicate if current read4 has read till end of file
+- declare a pointer `total` to indicate current position that reads from beginning to current length
+- declare a char array `tmp` of size 4 to store `read4` content
+-
 ### [1305.
 All Elements in Two BST(Medium)](https://leetcode.com/problems/all-elements-in-two-binary-search-trees/)
 ### [1428.
 Leftmost Column with at Least a One(Medium)](https://www.cnblogs.com/cnoodle/p/12759214.html)
 ### [987.
 Vertical Order Traversal of a Binary Tree(Hard)](https://leetcode.com/problems/vertical-order-traversal-of-a-binary-tree/)